The essentials of designing the perfect table setting

 It’s also a great idea to serve the meal on multiple levels.
 You can do this with raised serving boards, tiered trays, and even blocks to elevate the dishes.
 This layering adds an aesthetic element to the table and also can help your guests reach the dishes, which can be especially helpful if you have a large group at the table.

-Items like this raised serving board are great for plating food and can help to open up the table.
+Items like this raised bowl or coup are great for plating food and can help to open up the table.
 This is especially nice if you’re using centerpiece items like garland, (like the garland in our Chez Pluie holiday table setting,) which you'll find can separate the table down the middle.
-The raised serving board, for example, can be placed over the garland so both sides can reach.

 Silverware